boltabandoned/bolt-noname-extras/README.md

 ====================

-**Since these changes override files on the backend it will probably break on upgrade or if you have an unusual bolt install.
-It will be version locked to very specififc range of bolt versions.**
+**Since these changes override files on the backend it will probably break on upgrade or if you have an unusual bolt install.**

 This extension adds a couple of modifications to bolt that I have found useful.